prettydiff/simple/readme.md

 * consider additional forms of loops
 * consider additional forms of conditions, possibly switch/case (but no fall through)
 * modules
-* define errors
+* define error states
-* in JavaScript functions have internal identity by name, but in this language functions dont have names... evaluate if there is a problem with force reliance upon the scope chain for recursion in functions and assigned blocks
 * document explicit error states
 * Allowing implicit coercion of null to boolean false in expression to eliminate need for some null checks.
 This convenience may or may not be a good idea and will need to be revisited in practice.
 * The return keyword will terminate a block.
 Investigate if this is a problem where a function contains numerous blocks.
-* a random number method, possibly a global Math object with various methods for things like sin, cosine, tangent
+* a random number method, possibly a global Math object with various methods for things like E, PI, min, max

 ## Motivation
 According to data from multiple sources JavaScript is the most popular language in the world.
 Unfortunately, it is rarely formally taught, and most developers cannot adequetely figure it out so as to become competent without significant help.
-Worse still is that there are many pitfalls in JavaScript that frequently trip up and slow down seasoned experts without some help from static analysis tools.
+Worse still is that there are many pitfalls in JavaScript that frequently trip up and slow down seasoned experts without help from static analysis tools.
 Worst of all is that JavaScript has no shortage of controversy and inflated holy wars.
 These are all problems that can be solved provided the language were designed with these problems in mind.

 Simple Language is designed to be single paradigm with a cleaner syntax.
-It will take the best parts of JavaScript and eliminate opportunities for frustration and controversy along the way.
+The goal is to provide a language that is easy to learn and teach minimizing frustration, pitfalls, and controversy along the way.